-Among the four pool entrapment victims, half of them experienced hair (2 victims, 50 percent) entrapments, and the other two experienced a limb (1 victim, 25 percent) entrapment and a body (1 victim, 25 percent) entrapment, respectively.
+Among the four pool entrapment victims, half of them experienced hair (2 victims, 50 percent) entrapments, and the other two experienced a limb (2 victim, 50 percent) entrapment, respectively.
 More than half of the seven spa victims experienced hair entrapments (4 victims, 57 percent); the rest experienced limb (2 victim, 29 percent) entrapments and body (1 victim, 14 percent) entrapments.
-No evisceration/disembowelment or mechanical entrapment was reported to have occurred from 2013 through 2017.
+No evisceration/disembowelment or mechanical entrapment was reported to have occurred from 2014 through 2018.
 Table 5 provides the counts by entrapment type and product category.

-Table 5 Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Entrapment Type and Product Category, 2013-2017
+Table 5 Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Entrapment Type and Product Category, 2014-2018

 Circulation Entrapment Type Pool Spa Total

 Hair 2 4 6

-Limb 1 2 3 2 -
+Limb 2 2 4

-Body 1 1
+Body - 1 1

-Eviscerate/Disembowel - -
+Eviscerate/Disembowel - - -

 Mechanical - - -

 Total 4 7 11

 Source: CPSC databases, including CPSRMS and NEISS.
-Reporting is ongoing for 2015-2017.
-No incident associated with whirlpool bathtubs was reported to have occurred from 2013 through 2017.
+Reporting in CPSRMS is ongoing for 2016-2018.
+No incident associated with whirlpool bathtubs was reported to have occurred from 2014 through 2018.